resthub/resthub-backbone-tutorial/README.md

 * Use RESThub facilities for managing rendering: Add a root, rendering strategy and template to the views.
 * Call the parent render function in TasksView.
+* Add a nice fade effect to TaskView.
+* In the console try adding a Task: thanks to the effect we can see that only one more Task is rendered and not the entirely list.
+* In the console, update an existing Task: thanks to the effect we can see that just this task is updated.